The Call for Abstracts will be open from March 30, 2026, through 11:59 PM (ET) on Monday, May 11, 2026.

 General Information

 • In keeping with APTA-Pennsylvania’s policy, honorariums, fees, or payment of expenses will not be provided for presenters.
-Conference registration for all presenters is required on the day of the presentation.
+Conference registration for all presenters is required.
 Only individuals registering for the conference may receive continuing education credit for attending approved APTA PA educational sessions.

 • Abstracts should address the current evidence, where it exists, the need for further research and areas of controversy in the literature.
 Any reference to personal experience or hypotheses should be clearly labeled.